machanism-org/machai/ghostwriter/src/site/markdown/act.md

 Perform the standard review.
 ```

-This is especially useful for acts that should do something sensible even when started without additional input.
+This is useful for acts that should still perform a sensible default task when started without extra input.
+The built-in `sonar-fix` act uses this pattern.

 ## Using episodes

-Acts can support multiple prompts in sequence by using `inputs` as an array instead of a single string.
-Each prompt in the array is treated as an episode.
+Acts can define multiple prompt steps by storing `inputs` as an array instead of a single string.
+In `ActProcessor`, these prompts are stored as separate episodes.

-`ActProcessor` stores these prompts and runs them one by one.
-This allows a multi-step workflow to be split into separate stages.

-Conceptually, episodes are useful when you want one act to:

-- perform several steps in order,
-- ask for staged processing,
-- repeat a step when needed,
-- jump to another step during execution.

-### How episodes work

-If `inputs` contains multiple entries, Ghostwriter treats them as multiple episodes.

 Example: